deberain/deberain.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Final Year Project - Build A Next Word Predictor
 published: true
 ---

-# Final Year Project - Build A Next Word Predictor

 ## Overview

 Welcome, this will be my blog detailing my progress on researching and building a next word predictor as part of my final year project for UL.